-Sent by Alfred Russel Wallace, Broadstone, Dorset, Wimborne to Theodore Dru Alison Cockerell University of Colorado, Boulder, Colorado on 30 December 1904.
+Sent by Alfred Russel Wallace, Broadstone, Wimborne, Dorset, England to Theodore Dru Alison Cockerell University of Colorado, Boulder, Colorado, USA on 30 December 1904.

 No summary available at this time.

 A postcard handwritten by author in English and signed by author.

 Pages with text: 2

 Scrutiny: 17/03/2014 - Benny, Ruth;